Friend & Lover: Biographical information

 Cathy Conn was born May 30, 1945, in Chicago, Illinois, United States.
 She had a background in song and dance before meeting her future husband Jim Post at a Canadian provincial fair in 1964.
 Their marriage and the band eventually broke up.
 Cathy remarried twice, became Cat Conn, had three children and five grandchildren, and lived for a short time in the mountains of New Mexico.
 In 2015 or 2016, she moved back into Chicago to live out the rest of her days with two of her grandchildren and one of her first children.
 She died in Evanston, Illinois, on July 4, 2018, at 73.

 Jim Post was born October 28, 1939, in Houston, Texas.
-He had previously performed with the folk group, The Rum Runners.
+He had previously performed with a folk group, The Rum Runners.
 He went on to record solo albums for labels such as Flying Fish Records and Fantasy Records.
-Post died after a long illness on September 14, 2022, at the age of 82.
+Post died in Dubuque, Iowa, after a long illness on September 14, 2022, at the age of 82.

 Reach out of the Darkness

-Jim, inspired by a New York City love-in, wrote the duo's only significant hit single, "Reach out of the Darkness".
+Jim, inspired by a New York City love-in, wrote the duo's only significant hit single, "Reach Out of the Darkness".
 The song was recorded in Nashville, Tennessee, with Ray Stevens and Joe South on the session, and released on the Verve Forecast label (although the Verve Records Discography had a completely different account of the song and its flip "Time on Your Side (You're Only 15 Years Old)" being recorded on August 23, 1967, in New York City, but the location was updated some time later to Atlanta, Georgia, nevertheless still with the sides reversed).
 The song made the U.S. Top 10 chart in June 1968 and was adopted as a kind of anthem by the protest movement against American politics of the time.
-It was re-released as the title track of a follow-up album in 1969.
+It was included as the title track of a follow-up album in 1969.
 The song appeared in the movie 1969, Aquarius: "A Change is Gonna Come" (season 1, episode 5), Beverly Hills, 90210: "The Time Has Come Today" (season 4, episode 25), and Mad Men: "Man With a Plan" (season 6, episode 7).